collectiveidea/awesome_nested_set/README.md

 Your tree will be converted to a valid nested set.
 Awesome!

+Note: You can use `Category.rebuild!(false)` to skip model validations when performing the rebuild.

 ## View Helper

 The view helper is called #nested_set_options.